Robert B. Crosby

+Biography

 Crosby was born in North Platte, Nebraska.
 After attending Hastings College, Crosby transferred to the University of Minnesota.
 He received a B.A. degree from the University of Minnesota in 1931 and an LL.B. degree from Harvard Law School in 1935.

-Crosby served in Nebraska's unicameral legislature from 1941 to 1945.
+Crosby served in the Nebraska Legislature from 1941 to 1945.
 He was chosen speaker of the Unicameral in 1943 and, at 31, was the youngest person ever to hold that position.
 After volunteering for two years in the United States Navy, Crosby served as Nebraska's 24th lieutenant governor, from 1947 to 1949.
 While Lieutenant Governor, Crosby wrote "Why I Want to Get Rid of My Job."

 Governor Crosby, who was known as "The Boy Governor from North Platte," was particularly proud that he was a great-grandson of John Holbrook Powers.
-"Honest John" Powers ran for governor in Nebraska as a populist in 1892.
+"Honest John" Powers ran for governor of Nebraska as a populist in 1890.

 In April 1954, Governor Crosby appointed Eva Bowring to the U.S. Senate to fill out the term of the late Dwight Griswold.
 In July 1954, Governor Crosby appointed Samuel Williams Reynolds to the U.S. Senate to fill out the term of the late Hugh A. Butler.

 Crosby was a candidate for the U.S. Senate in the Republican primary in 1954, but was defeated by Carl T. Curtis.
 U.S. Senator Hazel H. Abel, who had been elected to serve the last two months of the term of the late Dwight Griswold, resigned a few days before the end of her term, and Governor Crosby appointed Curtis to serve the remainder of her term.
 That gave Senator Curtis slightly more seniority than other senators elected at the same time.